-By letter dated 11 July 2023, the IQWiG was commissioned with a supplementary assessment of data submitted in the written statement procedure.
+By letter dated 11 July 2023, the IQWiG was commissioned with a supplementary assessment.
 The addendum prepared by IQWiG was submitted to the G-BA on 28 July 2023.

 In order to prepare a recommendation for a resolution, the Subcommittee on Medicinal Products commissioned a working group (Section 35a) consisting of the members nominated by the leading organisations of the care providers, the members nominated by the SHI umbrella organisation, and representatives of the patient organisations.
 Representatives of the IQWiG also participate in the sessions.